 - 1 Expenditures reported on the Schedule are reported on the accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement. - 2.
-The entity did not elect to use the 10 percent de minimis indirect rate. - 3 The authority was not a subrecipient of any federal awards and did not pass through any federal awards to subrecipients - The Housing Authority of the Borough of Lodi received grant funding for various programs through the Coronavirus Aid relief and Economic Security Act (Cares Act), enacted on March 27, 2020.
-No new CFDA number was issued for the CARES Act funding, therefore the supplemental funding is reported under the CFDA number associated with the program on the Schedule where expected.
+The entity did not elect to use the 10 percent de minimis indirect rate. - 3 The authority was not a subrecipient of any federal awards and did not pass through any federal awards to subrecipients

-HOUSING AUTHORITY OF THE BOROUGH OF LODI SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED SEPTEMBER 30, 2023
+HOUSING AUTHORITY OF THE BOROUGH OF LODI SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED SEPTEMBER 30, 2024